 In 2011, Nick joined Handshouse Studio, a non-profit specializing in rebuilding lost objects, and discovered his love for historical craft and timber framing.
 Working with the Timber Framers Guild, Handshouse Studio travelled to Poland in a multi-year project to rebuild and paint a lost 17th century wooden synagogue using the techniques of the time.
 Their efforts are now a permanent exhibition at the Museum of the history of Polish Jews, Warsaw.
 Seeing the restoration of history almost lost, and the community that came together around rebuilding it was a life changing experience for Nick.

-He currently lives in Montpelier with his wife Rachel and is expecting his first child in July 2021.
+He currently lives in Montpelier with his wife Rachel and their daughter Kit.